New Evidence Shows Teen Driver Distraction Often Precedes Crash

 Our firm knows firsthand how dangerous distracted driving can be, not to mention how irresponsible it is.
 We fight for the rights of victims who have been harmed by the carelessness of distracted drivers.

 Were you hit in a distracted driving crash?
-Pitman, Kalkhoff, Sicula & Dentice is ready to listen to the details of your case and provide legal advice for you and your family.
+Contact an injury lawyer from Pitman, Kalkhoff, Sicula & Dentice today.
+We are ready to listen to the details of your case and provide legal advice for you and your family.